lefti-/spin-pong/README.md

 Other
 -----
 Check out credits for sound: ATTRIBUTIONS.txt.
-The game uses the MIT license.
+This project uses the MIT license.
 Feel free to poke.